Pacific Crest Trail Thru-Hiking Guide & Blog 2025

 Sharing is caring!

 The PCT traverses dry Californian deserts, high alpine mountains, and wet rainforests.
-There is no other hike like it the entire world.
+There is no other hike like it in the entire world.

-Pacific Crest Trail Blog 2024
+Pacific Crest Trail Blog 2025

 Do you need a permit to Thru Hike the PCT?